jonnonz1/nz-statute-book/acts/public/2025/te-korowai-o-wainuiarua-claims-settlement-act-2025.md

 This Act is the Te Korowai o Wainuiārua Claims Settlement Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after the date on which it receives the Royal assent.
+This Act comes into force on 13 March 2025.

 ## Part 1 — Preliminary matters, historical account, acknowledgements and apology, and settlement of historical claims